 Applicants, other than those certified without examination pursuant to Section 6 of the Rule Providing for Certification of Court Reporters or those certified pursuant to Section 26 of these Regulations, shall file not later than 30 days prior to the next examination date, a written application in the form prescribed by the Court, together with an application fee as set forth in Section 3 of these Regulations, with the Clerk of the Supreme Court.
 Said application fee shall not be refunded in the event the applicant decides not to take the examination or fails the examination.
 Said application shall state by which method the applicant will test, and certification will be issued solely in that method if the applicant successfully passes the examination.

-Applicants and/or applications shall be screened by the Board and those deemed eligible for certification will be advised and provided all necessary information of the time and place the test will be conducted.
+Applicants and/or applications shall be screened by the Board and those deemed eligible for certification will be advised and provided all necessary information.
 Any applicant whose application is denied shall be promptly notified of the action of the Board and the application fee shall be refunded.